t4k1t/battered/README.md

 ## Logging

 Logging is configured via the `RUST_LOG` env variable.
-The provided systemd unit example sets the log level to `WARN` per default.
+The provided systemd unit example sets the log level to `WARN` by default.

 ## License